White Insights Logo

 Education Outcomes

-NEW!
 NSWERS Data Brief on the Employment Gap in Nebraska

 Nebraska’s unemployment rate remains low, but the state faces critical workforce shortages that threaten economic growth and the delivery of essential services.
 This report reveals a notable mismatch between the demand for skilled workers in key occupations and the supply of qualified graduates.
 The findings underscore the importance of building a sustainable talent pipeline to drive Nebraska’s economic growth and secure long-term business success.